Memphis Zoo

-The Memphis Zoo, located in Midtown, Memphis, Tennessee, United States, is home to more than 3,500 animals representing over 500 different species.
+The Memphis Zoo is a zoo in Midtown, Memphis, Tennessee, United States.
+It is home to more than 3,500 animals representing over 500 different species.
 Created in April 1906, the zoo has been a major tenant of Overton Park for more than 100 years.
 The land currently designated to the Memphis Zoo was defined by the Overton Park master plan in 1888, it is owned by the City of Memphis.
 The zoo is set on 76 acre, of which approximately 55 acre are developed.

 In 2008, the Memphis Zoo was ranked "#1 Zoo in the U.S." by TripAdvisor.
 The ranking was based on visitor opinions.